 We will remember them

 In 2014 villager Chris Elston published a small volume entitled 'Walkington Remembers' which was circulated to all recipients of the Newsletter.
 It contained information about each man on the Walkington WW1 Roll of Honour.
 Since then Chris has completed the task by researching the nine men who died in WW2 and the Korean War also a further five men with Walkington connections who served in WW1.

-Don't forget you can access the most recent editions of the full Walkington Newsletter on-line, just scroll down on this page and click on the link.
+Don't forget you can access the most recent editions of the full Walkington Newsletter on-line

 (The latest edition is often available here before it comes through your door.)